• Skip to main content

 Commute (Drive Time around the City of Seattle)

-Here is a multi-neighborhood drive time widget with a neighborhood selector, all using destinations (downtown Seattle, South Lake Union, Bellevue, Redmond, SeaTac, etc.) so you can compare drive times and find the best nieghborhood for your needs.
+Here is a multi-neighborhood drive time widget with a neighborhood selector, all using destinations (downtown Seattle, South Lake Union, Bellevue, Redmond, SeaTac, etc.) so you can compare drive times and find the best neighborhood for your needs.

 Commute guide · Seattle, WA